arainko/bencode/README.md

   )
 ```

-We can parse the .torrent file almost boilerplate free just this:
+We can parse the .torrent file almost boilerplate free:

 ```
  private val torrentFilePath = Paths.get(